SuleimanFarah/sunpy/SunPy-2020-Coordination-Meeting.md

 * Day 3
   * coordinate!
   * award ceremony
-* Day 4 - hacking
+* Day 4 - hack day
-* Day 5 - hacking
+* Day 5 - hack day

 A board meeting to take place during one of the evenings.